If you’re looking for a CBD supplier in Maine, your best bet is to go online.

-If you would prefer to shop for your CBD from a local store, Maine is a great place to be.
+If you would prefer to shop for CBD from a local store, Maine is a great place to be.
 Your favorite CBD products can be found easily across the state.

 Keep an eye out for recreational dispensaries opening up in Maine.
 Dispensaries are excellent resources for knowledgeable staff and high-quality products.

 Currently, marijuana is legal for both medicinal and recreational use in Maine.
 The state has been one of the United States’ leaders when it comes to marijuana laws.

 In 1976, Maine became the third state (behind Oregon and Alaska) to decriminalize marijuana.
 Under these new laws, offenders would receive a fine rather than jail time for possession of a small amount of weed.

 Twenty-three years later, Maine once again paved the way toward legal marijuana when it introduced medical marijuana legislation.
 However, these new laws didn’t outline how patients were going to receive their medication.